Yu-Chen Wang: Practice

+Wang is interested in what is outside the picture, thereby excluded from history.
+The Honorary Mention Collide Award, a partnership programme between Arts at CERN and FACT Liverpool enabled Wang to be invited to Geneva in 2018 and establish a dialogue with engineers and particle physicists at CERN.
+Combining images and references from both personal and institutional archives with interviews with scientists she created the poetic narrative We aren't able to prove that just yet, but we know it's out there.
+By giving a voice to CERN’s technicians, analysts and engineers, she explored the human scale of the CERN project.
+Wang's interest in quantum physics continued in her participation in the festival In the Ether – A Festival of Quantum Science and Technology at the ArtScience Museum in Singapore.
+She was talking at the Quantum Conversations — It’s Here, There and Everywhere in 2025, on a panel with Dagomir Kaszlikowski, Principal Investigator at the Centre for Quantum Technologies, and Eckhard Wallis, curator at Deutsches Museum.

-Wang's work How We Are Where We Are at Tate Modern in 2024 looked at how collecting and displaying art is intertwined with industry and empire.
-Using the visual tropes used by museums founded in nineteenth-century Britain, she created a theatrical installation visitors could walk through.
+Her work How We Are Where We Are at Tate Modern in 2024 was looking at how collecting and displaying art are intertwined with industry and empire.
+Using the visual tropes used by museums founded in nineteenth-century Britain, Wang created a theatrical installation visitors could walk through.
 Her project was conceived during the Transforming Collections Artist Research Residency, as part of the Transforming Collections: Reimagining Art, Nation and Heritage project, led by Dr. susan pui san lok, director of the UAL Decolonising Arts Institute.

 Along her exhibitions, the artist sometimes hosts dinner or breakfast events, like the cross-cultural Pān-toh Supra at Contemporary Art Space in Batumi and at Tbilisi Triennial in Georgia, two of many collaborations with her partner, the British-Georgian artist Andro Semeiko.

 In her role as a curator, Wang was running the art space Basement Art Project in central London for many years.
 She curated Happy End at Yinka Shonibare's space Guest Projects in London featuring works by artists Andro Semeiko, Alasdair Duncan, Pil and Galia Kollectiv, Ad de Jong, Sheena Macrae, Andrew Darke, Lakis and Aris Ionas, Sebastian Lowsley-Williams and Tomoko Takahashi, including performances by Tom Eykelhof and Lesley Cook and a film programme curated by Georgia Korossi.